MrMicrowaveOven/AlgorithmsCurriculum/lectures/interviewing.md

    * Noticing that there are several possibilities is good.
 Asking the interviewer which they favor is ok.
    * Offering your own take on it is even better.

+## Takeaways

+**Before Starting: Be Communicative**

+0. Restate the problem
+0. Run the function on small inputs
+0. State assumptions about the input that make the problem simpler
+0. Break down the problem into its functions
+0. Replace the problem with a simpler, related one if necessary
+0. Write a roadmap in the top right corner

+**During: Manage the Scope**

+0. Pick the easiest version of the problem and make that clear
+0. Simplify the problem
+0. Leave the straightforward parts for later

+**Before Stopping: Show Thoroughness**

+0. Ask if you should write out helper functions
+0. Refactor
+0. Analyze Time and Space performance
+0. Talk about other improvements and tradeoffs